-Unlike the rest of his ceramic oeuvre, all of Pablo Picasso’s ceramic plaques are made from earthenware.
+Unlike the rest of his ceramic oeuvre, all of Pablo Picasso ceramics are made from earthenware.
 More specifically, most are made from red terracotta, but some of the convex wall plaques are made in white earthenware.

-Most of Picasso’s ceramic plates are made from original prints (O.P.), meaning that the image was engraved into a plaster mould, which fresh clay was then pressed into to get a positive impression of the image.
+Most of Picasso ceramics plate’s are made from original prints (O.P.), meaning that the image was engraved into a plaster mould, which fresh clay was then pressed into to get a positive impression of the image.
 The image to the left shows the three stages needed to create an OP image.
 In front is the engraved plaster (negative relief), in the top right is the fresh piece of clay, and the final product sits in the upper left.

-In seeking to understand Picasso ceramic plaques, the different decorative strategies employed must be discussed.
-Some of Picasso’s plaques are decorated with glaze, or partial glaze, and others are engobe decoration.
+In seeking to understand Picasso ceramics plaques, the different decorative strategies employed must be discussed.
+Some Picasso ceramics are decorated with glaze, or partial glaze, and others are engobe decoration.
 Engobe is a liquid clay mixture, which can have added coloring oxides, and stays very vibrant for the lifetime of the piece.

 The plaques come in 3 shapes:

 Convex wall plaque which comes in a smaller (18.5 cm diameter) and larger (25 cm diameter) size.
 The imagery on these plaques is mostly figural.
 The figures themselves are very simple and linear, and curve around to fit the shape of the plaque.
 The plaques are made from white earthenware and use a color scheme of ivory and brown.
 Each impression is given three different treatments, leaving a final product of a plain version, and then two inverses in black and white.

 The first is plain white earthenware with no added coloration.

 The second is engraving accentuated with oxidized paraffin and a glaze bath.

 The third is engraving accentuated with glaze and black patinated